 Increasing the appeal of your rental property requires both knowledge of your target tenant and an extensive amount of forethought.
-Like any business, you’ll have to make an effort to brand your property, and design a cohesive brand voice and marketing strategy that will speak to your targeted audience.
+Like any business, you’ll have to make an effort to brand your property.
+To do this you have to design a cohesive brand voice and marketing strategy that will speak to your targeted audience.
 Here are a few strategies to consider as you work to boost the appeal of your rental.

-•Invest in kitchens and bathrooms: Aside from first impressions garnered from the building’s exteriors, prospective tenants are most likely to pay attention to two rooms in the units: The bathroom and kitchen.
+Aside from first impressions garnered from the building’s exteriors, prospective renters are most likely to pay attention to two rooms in the units: The bathroom and kitchen.
 If you’re going to spend money renovating the units in your building, it’s advisable to invest the vast majority of it in these two areas of the home.
 New kitchen counters and appliances are likely to go a long way toward impressing your targeted tenant.

-•Clean prior to showings: This seems like a no-brainer, but it’s important to clean the units thoroughly prior to each and every showing.
+This seems like a no-brainer, but it’s important to clean the units thoroughly before every showing.
 Dust can accumulate quickly in an empty unit, and even the smallest sign of dirt may indicate an absentee landlord to prospective tenants.
 Clean each unit thoroughly, and also consider investing in a few small touches, like decorative curtains, to make the empty unit seem homier.

-•Consider rent specials: Rent specials should be a last resort.
+Rent specials should be a last resort.
 However, if you’re struggling to fill your building’s units, they can be a great way to get tenants into your building and signed-on to long-term leases.
-Common rent specials include waiving the security deposit, or including the first month’s rent for free.
+Common rent specials include waiving the security deposit or including the first month’s rent for free.
 Lowering the move-in costs will make your building substantially more attractive to prospective tenants, and may even open the door to other residents.

 Taking even just a few of these steps could help you dramatically increase the likelihood of renting your units promptly.
 For large buildings, you may want to consider hiring a property management firm, especially during the lease-up phase.
 Property management companies will help prepare your building for viewings, in addition to handling marketing and tenant screening.

-Forging a bond with prospective tenants, and screening them thoroughly to ensure they’re a good fit for your property, will help you identify residents as dependable, reliable long-term tenants for years to come.
+Forging a bond with prospective tenants, and screening them thoroughly to ensure they’re a good fit for your property, will help you enjoy a stronger cash flow with fewer issues.